pseudoregalia-modding/hooked-player-controller/README.md

 Player controller with hooks for custom input actions or other events.

 If you're making a mod and you want to respond to an input action you created, you need a hook in the player controller.
-If everyone supplied their own hooked player controller, no mods would be compatible with each other.
+Or you might have another reason you need a hook in the player controller.
+Whatever it is, if everyone supplied their own patched player controller, no mods would be compatible with each other because each mod would overwrite the original player controller with their own patched version.
 This project aims to be a collaboratively-developed player controller extension which contains all hooks for all mods.

 ### Contribution rules